Isaacs syndrome causes neuromuscular manifestations, including myokymia.

 Isaacs syndrome (neuromyotonia) is a peripheral nerve hyperexcitability syndrome, generally thought to be a voltage-gated potassium channelopathy; it sometimes occurs as a paraneoplastic syndrome.
 It may also accompany other disorders (eg, myasthenia gravis, thymoma, Hashimoto thyroiditis, vitamin B12 deficiency, celiac disease, connective tissue disorders) or can be inherited.

-Isaacs syndrome (neuromyotonia) is generally thought to be a channelopathy and sometimes occurs as a paraneoplastic syndrome.
-It may also occur in other disorders (eg, myasthenia gravis, thymoma, cancer, amyloidosis) or can be inherited.
-Cause is unknown.
+Cause of Isaacs syndrome is unknown.
 Abnormalities are thought to originate in a peripheral nerve because they are abolished by curare but usually persist after general anesthesia.

 The limbs are most affected.
 The sine qua non is myokymia—continuous muscle twitching described as bag-of-worms movements.
-Other symptoms include carpopedal spasms, intermittent cramps, increased sweating, and pseudomyotonia (impaired relaxation after a strong muscle contraction but without the typical waxing-and-waning EMG abnormality of true myotonia).
+Other symptoms include fasciculations, carpopedal spasms, intermittent cramps, increased sweating, and pseudomyotonia (impaired relaxation after a strong muscle contraction but without the typical waxing-and-waning electromyography [EMG] abnormality of true myotonia).